Olster1/news_portal_backend/README.md

 You can now access the API [localhost:5001/](http://localhost:5001)

+For this project the two apis i created were:

+/api/news/latest?n=2 where n is number of articles you would like.
+(NOTE: Due to the limtations of GNews you can only get max of 10 at a time)

+/api/news/search?query=landcare where query is the search query you'd like to search on.

 ### Documentation

 To see the available API's, see the documentation at once the app is running: